astridlyre/dotfiles/README.md

 # My dot files

 As in the Linux tradition, here are my dot files.
-I use bspwm and a few Xfce programs for my desktop.
-I mostly work from the terminal.
+I use bspwm and I work from the terminal.

 ![Screen Shot One](https://raw.githubusercontent.com/astridlyre/dotfiles/master/ss1.jpg)